Azure/Azure-Sentinel/Playbooks/Create-SNOW-record/readme.md

 This playbook will open a Service Now incident when a new incident is opened in Azure Sentinel.<br>
 <br>
+High severity incident in Azure Sentinel will be synced with Critical priority to SNOW<br>
+Medium severity incident in Azure Sentinel will be synced with Moderate priority to SNOW<br>
+Low and Informational severity incident in Azure Sentinel will be synced with Planning priority to SNOW<br><br>
 ## Prerequisites

 We will need following data to make SNOW connector:<br>